opensourcestories/storytelling/add-a-story.md

 - If you already have a fork, you may want to make sure it is up-to-date.

+    - There are 3 easy ways to [sync your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork)

 - We recommend creating a new branch for the new story, but this is optional.

+    - Details on how to [create a branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository#creating-a-branch)

 ## 2. Create a new content page

-To generate a markdown file with the correct front matter, use the `hugo` command from the root directory:
+To generate a markdown file with the correct [front matter](https://gohugo.io/content-management/front-matter/), use the `hugo` command from the root directory:

 ```shell
 $ hugo new stories/{year}/{person name}.md